conan-io/docs/examples/tools/autotools/llvm_clang.rst

     $ conan new autotools_exe -d name=mypkg -d version=0.1

-This creates a simple CMake based project and Conan package recipe that uses ``AutotoolsToolchain``.
+This creates a simple Autotools based project and Conan package recipe that uses ``AutotoolsToolchain``.

 Autotools: LLVM/Clang with ``clang`` GNU-like frontend